MicrosoftDocs/defender-docs/defender-xdr/onboarding-defender-experts-for-hunting.md

 ### Set up Defender Experts email notifications

 You can set up Microsoft Defender XDR to notify you or your staff with an email about new incidents or updates to existing incidents, including those observed by Microsoft Defender Experts.
-[Learn more about getting incident notifications by email](incidents-overview.md#get-incident-notifications-by-email)
+[Learn more about getting incident notifications by email](incidents-overview.md#incident-notifications-by-email)

 1. In the Microsoft Defender XDR navigation pane, select **Settings** > **Microsoft Defender XDR** > **Email notifications** > **Incidents**.
 2. Update your existing email notification rules or create a new one.
-[Learn more about creating a rule for email notifications](incidents-overview.md#create-a-rule-for-email-notifications)
+For more information, see [Auditing](auditing.md).
 3. On the rule's **Notification settings** page, make sure to configure the following:
     - **Source** – Choose **Microsoft Defender Experts** under **Microsoft Defender XDR** and **Microsoft Defender for Endpoint**
     - **Alert severity** – Choose the alert severities that will trigger an incident notification.
 For example, if you only want to be informed about high-severity incidents, select High.